AndreeeasN/pp3-doubletake/README.md

 ## Heroku Deployment
 The project was deployed using Code Institute's mock terminal through Heroku (Link [here](https://doubletake.herokuapp.com/)) using the following steps:

+1. Create your project using the [CI Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template)
-1. Log in or create new account on [Heroku](https://dashboard.heroku.com/)
+2. Log in or create new account on [Heroku](https://dashboard.heroku.com/)
-2. Create a new Heroku App
+3. Create a new Heroku App
-3. Set the buildbacks to `python` and `NodeJS` in that order
+4. Set the buildbacks to `python` and `NodeJS` in that order
-4. Link the Heroku app to your GitHub repository
+5. Link the Heroku app to your GitHub repository
-5. In the app Settings tab, enter your credentials as a Config Var
+6. In the app Settings tab, enter your credentials as a Config Var
-6. Enter key PORT with value 8000 as another Config Var
+7. Enter key PORT with value 8000 as another Config Var
-7. In the Deploy tab, select your branch and click "Deploy Branch"
+8. In the Deploy tab, select your branch and click "Deploy Branch"

 # Testing